DragonBuild/dragon/README.md

 ### Forcing a rebuild

 DragonBuild will hash the contents of your tweak directory and only rebuild whenever it detects a change.
 If you want to force a rebuild despite having no changes, append `clean` to your command.

+# Credits

+@theiostream, for [this](https://github.com/theiostream/Libhide/blob/1f7b2bbebc9df68bb781406f881eb28eac270989/library/Makefile) commit, which got me started on understanding how to compile tweaks with clang

+@Siguza, for writing ./bin/tbdump, the tool used to symbolicate libraries that can be compiled for this

+@sbinger, for patiently helping me add arm64e support to tbdump (turns out its easy when you know what you're doing :))

+@theos, and the badass team there, who created a good amount of the resources this project depends on.

 # Under the Hood